gizburdt/cuztom/readme.md

 ## Cuztom Helper

-This class can be used to quickly register Custom Post Types, Taxonomies and Meta Boxes within your Wordpress projects.
+This class can be used to quickly register Custom Post Types, Taxonomies, Meta Boxes and Menu Pages within your Wordpress projects.

 **Version:** 0.4
 **Requires:** 3.0+